TheManuelML/obsidian-agent/README.md

 - **Vault Search**: Search for content across your vault, e.g: *Search if it exist a note called 'AI agent'*
 - **Note filtering**: Return note paths that fall inside a date range, e.g: *Give me yesterday's notes*
 - **Web search**: Search for content on the web. e.g: *Search on the web for todays temperature in Austin, Texas*

+Also you can right click over select text, in your markdown notes, to summarize or ask the agent about the selection.

 ## 🟡 Disclosures
 This plugin connects to remote Google AI services to process your requests.